 The logistics chain has been saturated with a series of "bottle necks" and limitations.
-Some such limiting factors in the logistics chain are the COVID health protocols, which have resulted in: (i) reduced personnel throughout the entire logistics chain: customs, ports, ground transportation, etc., (ii) reduced personnel since some have transferred to industries that are less exposed to the crisis, (iii) greater port congestion resulting in longer waiting periods at ports, (iv) lower container turnover (-18%) due to a slower logistics chain, which has generated container scarcity at in-demand locations, (v) longer ground transport times due to cordons sanitaires, checkpoints and curfews, among others.
+Some such limiting factors in the logistics chain are the COVID health protocols, which have resulted in: (i) reduced personnel throughout the entire logistics chain: customs, ports, ground transportation, etc., (ii) reduced personnel since some have transferred to industries that are less exposed to the crisis, (iii) greater port congestion resulting in longer waiting periods at ports, (iv) lower container turnover due to a slower logistics chain, which has generated container scarcity at in-demand locations, which has partly been solved (v) longer ground transport times due to sanitary checkpoints and curfews, among others.